-James Ramsden has an expansive international practice in commercial dispute resolution, regulatory, disciplinary, media, sports and public law serving a diverse clientele of City, corporate, public authority and regulatory clients.
+James Ramsden QC has an expansive international practice in commercial dispute resolution, regulatory, disciplinary, media, sports and public law serving a diverse clientele of City, corporate, governmental and regulatory clients.

 “Highly persuasive and hard-working advocate who puts clients at ease.”
 “When he is into the detail he is extremely impressive with clients and on his feet in court.
 He is able to pick out key issues.”
 Chambers UK 2016

 “Rises in the rankings for the second year following appearances in high-value disputes and the receipt of praise from solicitors and peers at the Bar.”
 Chambers UK 2016

 James is consistently ranked as a leader at the London Bar in Regulatory and Disciplinary work;